VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Each spell has a &#x1F56E; description button.
 Clicking it writes the formatted spell description to that user's Spell Book Manager handout.

-The handout includes the spell row's **Class** and **Type** fields when they are filled in.
-Official 2014 compendium spells often leave **Class** blank, even though the field exists on the 2014 spell card. **Type** is an additional spell settings field; use it only if you want that extra information shown in the handout.

 The handout updates live.
 If the handout is already open when a description button is clicked, the visible handout content should update after Roll20 refreshes the handout display.

 ---